vishalyadav-bnt/DemoApplication/README.md

 ## Outputs

 - **Code Quality Analysis**: Comprehensive feedback on code quality and potential vulnerabilities.
-- **SARIF Report**: A report compatible with GitHub’s security tools, enabling detailed inspection of findings.
+- **SARIF Report**:A report compatible with GitHub’s security tools, enabling detailed inspection of findings.
+The SARIF report will be stored in the artifacts section for download and further analysis.